jons/life/README.md

-the fetch cycle stops when it finds a RET, however, the astute reader of this document will have noted that either jump instruction could send the fetcher beyond a RET that it was otherwise going to read, imminently.
+the fetch cycle stops when it finds a RET, however, the astute reader of this document will have noted that either jump instruction could send the fetcher beyond a RET that it was otherwise, inevitably, on its way towards.

-while this is so, the range of values that can be jumped to are constrained, and the operand is an immediate constant, not a variable read from the program. so, the fetch cycle can be completed prior to the execution of any instruction, for any cell. it must terminate. static analysis, if this project had it, could show exactly where.
+while this is so, the range of values that can be jumped to are constrained, and the operand is an immediate constant, it's not a variable read from the program.

+therefore, the fetch cycle can be completed prior to the execution of any instruction, for any cell. it must terminate. static analysis, if this project had it, could show exactly where.

 __why does unconditional JUMP with a range of 0 overlap with RET?__